pingcap/docs/dashboard/dashboard-slow-query.md

 - The color of the title bar indicates the component where the operator is executed: yellow stands for TiDB, blue stands for TiKV, and pink stands for TiFlash.
 - The title bar shows the operator name and the text shown below is the basic information of the operator.

-Click the node area.
-Detailed operator information is displayed on the right.
+Click the node area, and the detailed operator information is displayed on the right sidebar.

 ![Visual execution plan - sidebar](/media/dashboard/dashboard-visual-plan-popup.png)

 ### SQL execution details